Federal Work Study

 Staff/Faculty Assistant, Clerical, Facilities, Athletics, Marketing & Design, Tutors, Ambassadors

 Technical & IT, Lab Assistants, Sponsored Research, Lifeguards

 The Community Service program provides off-campus, part-time employment to eligible students.
 These positions pay $12/hour and students may work up to 20 hours per week.
 The work must be performed with an agency that is contracted with Career Services, which often are elementary school programs.
 Students are responsible for transportation to their job site, but most sites are close to campus.

-Available Community Service Positions for Spring 2021:
+Available Community Service Positions for Fall 2021: